 - End the pregnancy.
 Each state has its own laws on pregnancy termination.
-You should discuss this decision with your health care provider.
+Your health care professional can answer any questions you may have.
 You also may want to talk with your partner, counselors, and close friends.

-- Using donor sperm or donor eggs (but the donor should be tested for CF carrier status)
+- You can use in vitro fertilization (IVF) with donor sperm or donor eggs (but the donor should be tested for CF carrier status).

-- Using in vitro fertilization with your own sperm and eggs, and then using preimplantation genetic diagnosis to see if the fertilized egg has CF or is a CF carrier.
+- You can use IVF with your own sperm and eggs, and then use preimplantation genetic diagnosis to see if the fertilized egg has CF or is a CF carrier.

 Amniocentesis: A procedure in which a needle is used to withdraw and test a small amount of amniotic fluid and cells from the sac surrounding the fetus.